André Muff

 André Muff (born 28 January 1981) is a Swiss former footballer who played as midfielder and then as forward He has also appeared in the squad four times for the Switzerland national football team but played only twice.
 On 18 June 2009 he retired from professional football due to his reoccurring injuries.
 He then returned home and joined his former youth club SC Emmen as coach.

 Career

 Early years

 Muff played his youth football with local amateur club SC Emmen.
 Aged just 15 years old he played as midfielder in their first team in the 2.
 Liga, then the fourth tier of Swiss football league system.
 The midfielder was scouted by Grasshopper Club and joined their youth program in 1997, playing for their U-21 team.
 During this time, he was trained to play centre forward.
 For the 1999–2000 season he advanced to their first team under head coach Roy Hodgson.
 Muff played his team debut on 26 August 1999 in the UEFA Cup match away against Irish team Bray Wanderers.
-He was substituted in the 63rd minute and two minutes later he scored the teams fourth goal as they won 4–0.
+He was substituted in the 63rd minute and two minutes later he scored the team's fourth goal as they won 4–0.
 In the domestic league GC ended the season in fourth position, Muff had 7 league appearances scoring four goals.